 In the autumn annuals continue to bloom as the deciduous foliage begins to turn on the maple trees, the enkianthus becomes a bright red and red berries appear on the sorbus trees.
 Winter features include the witch hazels that bear yellow flowers on bare branches after the yellow autumn foliage drops.
 And hawthorns (Crataegus) produce red berries through the winter after the white blossom finishes.
 The conifer border is also a winter attraction.

-There is a winter garden complex open all year and an aviary attracts a lot of interest from locals and visitors alike.
+There is a winter garden complex open all year and the fascinating aviary attracts a lot of interest from locals and visitors alike.
 The gardens are a great place for a family picnic or a short stroll.

-With its abundant shelter, the gardens are an ideal venue for events such as the Gore Rhododendron Festival in October, and the Christmas in the Park concert in December.
+With its abundant shelter, the gardens also make an ideal venue for events such as the Gore Rhododendron Festival in October, and the Christmas in the Park concert in December.